jimmykurian/jimmykurian/README.md

 - 🔭 I’m currently working on an Onion Architecture PoC with CQRS and MediatR
 - 🌱 I’m currently learning Ruby on Rails
-- 👯 I’m looking to collaborate on Fintech OSS
+- 👯 I’m looking to collaborate on FinTech OSS
 - 💬 Ask me about Clean Architecture, Domain Driven Design, and Microservices
 - 📫 How to reach me: www.jimmykurian.me
 - 😄 Pronouns: (he/him)